Sparse Functional Boxplots for Multivariate Curves: Simulation Study

 \section{Simulation Study}

-This section starts with an introduction of the data settings.
-Next, we address two problems in the simulations: first, we explore the choice of best depth; second, we measure the outlier detection performances of the sparse functional boxplot and the sparse two-stage functional boxplot with the best depth.
+This section starts with an introduction of the data settings and a discussion of sparseness.
+Next, we address two problems in the simulations: first, we explore the choice of the best depth; second, we evaluate the outlier detection performances of the sparse functional boxplot and the sparse two-stage functional boxplot with the best depth.